ECSaputra/phyloConverge-manuscript/README.md

 ## Computing transcription factor binding site (TFBS)-scale convergence signals

 The computation of TFBS-scale convergence scores were performed in two steps.
-First, the `getIntersectingMotifCoords.R` function was used to get coordinates of motifs that intersect the foreground elements.
+First, the `getIntersectingMotifCoords.R` script was used to get coordinates of motifs that intersect the foreground elements.
+This script is a wrapper for the bedtools 'intersect' function that is used to output two BED files, containing the coordinates of a specific motif that intersect a set of elements, as well as the coordinates of the intersecting elements, respectively.
+The script takes the following parameters:

+* -u, --fgunmerged: path to BED file containing the coordinates of foreground elements (unmerged)

+* -t, --motif_file: path to BED file containing the coordinates of calls for a specific motif

+* -o, --output_folder: path to output folder for the specific motif

+* -x, --prefix: character prefix for the output files for this motif

+Below is an example on how to run the function:
 ```
 Rscript getIntersectingMotifCoords.R -u exdata/cne-coords/acc_CNEs_phyloConverge.bed -t exdata/TFBS-calls-mm10/ZSCA4_HUMAN.H11MO.0.D.mm10.bed -o exoutput/TFBS-analysis/intersecting-motifs/intersect_ZSCA4_HUMAN.H11MO.0.D.mm10/ -x ZSCA4_HUMAN.H11MO.0.D.mm10_
 ```